 General Remarks

-The property was found to be in a condition commensurate with its age.
-General routine maintenance works are how ever required.
+At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction maintenance and repair were noted to the internal and external fabric of the building. on however items of

+The property has been altered including the formation of the ground floor WC compartment and it should be confirmed that permissions have been obtained. all necessary

 Essential Repairs

-None evident.
+None evident at the time of inspection.

 Estimated cost of essential repairs

 Retention recommended?
-Yes X No Retention amount
+Yes X No

+Retention amount

 Comment on Mortgageability

-It is considered the subjects provide suitable security for mortgage loan purposes subject to individual lenders criteria i.
+The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider f.

 Valuation

-Valuation Market value in present condition £ 125,000
+Market value in present condition £ 140,000

-Market value in present condition Market value on completion of essential repairs £ 125,000
+Market value on completion of essential repairs

-Insurance reinstatement value £ 110,000
+Insurance reinstatement value £ 310,000

-(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) - ·
+(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

 Is a reinspection necessary?
 Yes X No